 Total enrollment in fall 2016 was made up of 53.2 percent females and 46.8 percent males.
 The gender breakdown of undergraduate and graduate students closely mirrored total enrollment and the 10-year trend remained steady.

 Of the first-time student of color freshman who started in fall 2013, 85 percent returned for their second year.
 Of the students of color who started their freshman year in 2008, 34.8 percent graduated within four years, 61.3 percent graduated in five years, and 64.9 percent graduated within six years.

-The UO employed 7,056 in fall 2015, with 13.6 employees of color.
-Female employees represented 53.3 percent of the workforce and males represented 46.7 percent.
+Female employees represented 53.5 percent of the workforce and males represented 46.5 percent.